 As best you can, try to resist your own judgement about your child’s conformity (or nonconformity) and, instead, help them to see it for themselves.
 You want your child to feel confident about her choices.
 As parents, we can agree that we don’t want our daughter to give up ice hockey, if she loves it, just because a lot of her female friends are gravitating towards gymnastics.
 On the other hand, if she then wants the exact same headband as her friends, try to resist judgment there, too.

-6 Truths about Parenting Tweens
+6 Strategies for Parenting Tweens

 1) They want you to think well of them.
 They want to know that you respect them and like them and are hurt if you think poorly of them.
 Even if they seem to be trying to provoke a low opinion of themselves.
 Use this to your advantage!
 Be careful about what you say about them on social media or out loud when you think they can’t hear you.
 You may need to vent about their behavior, but be really careful about doing it in ways that won’t get back to them.
 By this age, it is crucial to always ask permission before you share pictures of them, or updates about them on social media.
 This is a great way to build trust, honor their privacy and teach them healthy boundaries about posting on social media.

 2) It is very typical for kids to sometimes complain about you.
-So if you read their texts…you may see some moaning and groaning.
+So if you read their texts… you may see some moaning and groaning.
 Be careful about not overreacting to this!
 This is one of the many hazards of digitally spying on kids, especially without their knowledge.
 Think carefully about your motivations.

 3) On the other hand, by this age, many kids know enough about their friends’ families to appreciate their own.
 They talk about their parents with one another.
 Your kid may talk about how she envies some of her friends’ families, but she also probably knows enough about some of her peer’s families to be grateful she has you.
 The families that seem to have few or no rules for their kids’ behavior may seem less appealing to your child as she gets to know them.
-Differing rules about social media, curfews or other boundaries will provoke some important conversations with your tween.
+Differing rules about social media, curfews, or other boundaries will provoke some important conversations with your tween.

 4) They want their friends to really know and understand them, but they don’t always totally understand themselves.
 Friendship is really tough at this age.
 Many kids go through relationship turmoil.
 Small problems can become big problems, and texting can turn up the dial on misunderstandings.
 It is easy to focus on feeling left out and social media can make it painfully visible and public.
 It is one thing to learn about something you missed after the fact; it is even more painful to watch photos posted in real time by kids who are at a party or get-together that is taking place without you.

-5) Sometimes tweens wish they were still little kids–even though they are all about talking about how they don’t want to be treated like a little kid.
+5) Sometimes tweens wish they were still little kids – even though they are all about talking about how they don’t want to be treated like a little kid.
 And they don’t!
 Except when they do.
 Don’t remark on this, just accept those times they want to be close.
 This is a time in your kid’s life to accept that you may be their ‘B’ plan if they don’t get invited to something cooler.
 If you can embrace being the fallback plan without complaint, you might end up having a really fun afternoon or evening with a great kid that you know and love.

 6) Tweens need reasonable and consistent limits.
 Your presence gives them an excuse to say no to stuff that freaks them out.
 For example: “Stop sending me those pictures.
 My dad looks at my phone and I’ll be in BIG trouble.”
 Your child will push back.
-That is his job.
+That is their job.
 Your job is to stay consistent, and to look ahead to greater independence and different limits.
 Small areas of independence may be very important to your tween, so finding the places where you can give them space to increase independence and self-reliance is also important.
 You don’t have to read all of your child’s texts for him to use you as a guardrail with peers to set a boundary.

 Ultimately, as parents, we need to give our kids freedom and let them take risks.
 We should also be keeping an eye on mental health indicators at this age.
 Don’t be afraid to seek out therapy for your child or for yourself as you navigate these years.
 Find ways to support yourself that include face to face time with other parents who are navigating these challenging years with you.